marcocrupi/typescript-exercise/typescript_es20/README.md

-# 20 - CUSTOM TYPES: Generic Types
+# 20 - CUSTOM TYPES: Generic Functions

 Use the function getFilledArray<T>() to assign values to the variables stringArray, numberArray, personArray, and coordinateArray.